 Beyond persistence+ joy and finding community, I’d say practice your craft as much as you can.
 Not everything you write will be sellable, but you can learn a lot from writing it.
 There are also great writing resources out there, and using them for practice can help elevate your writing.
 I still feel like I have so much to learn and with each new book, I’m experimenting, pushing myself, and hoping to make something beautiful.

 **What are you hobbies besides writing?**

 This is a tough one for me, as I don’t have a lot of time left after writing, teaching, and parenting to pursue hobbies.
 But I’m working to make more time for them.
 I love reading (working on my 100 books reading challenge this year, woot!), and I often post on Instagram and Goodreads about what I’m reading.
 I also love yoga, kayaking, being by/on big water, and I’m a huge fan of board and card games.
-Oh, and I also love playing Mario Cart and Splatoon with my son.
+Oh, and I also love playing Animal Crossing, Mario Cart, and Splatoon with my youngeest son.
 I also like visiting museums, painting, going out to dinner + trying new food, going to the movies, and traveling.

 **Can you read my work?**